Chart Color Schemes

 Waratah - North Lambton has seen below average employment performance when compared to national benchmarks

-Waratah - North Lambton has an educated workforce with significant representation in essential services sectors.
+Waratah - North Lambton has an educated workforce with high representation in essential services sectors.
 The unemployment rate was 4.0% as of September 2025, with estimated employment growth of 2.7% over the past year.
+There were 7,524 residents employed while the unemployment rate was 0.2% higher than Rest of NSW's rate of 3.8%.

-Employment opportunities exist locally but many residents commute elsewhere for work based on Census data.
-Over the year to September 2025, employment increased by 2.7%, labour force by 3.3%, leading to an unemployment rise of 0.6 percentage points.
-In comparison, Rest of NSW saw employment decline by 0.5% and unemployment rise by 0.4 percentage points.
-State-level data as of 25-Nov-25 shows NSW employment contracted by 0.03%, with a state unemployment rate of 3.9%.
-National forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between sectors.
-Applying these projections to Waratah - North Lambton's employment mix suggests local employment should increase by 7.1% over five years and 14.7% over ten years.
+Many residents commute elsewhere for work based on Census data.
+Between September 2024 and September 2025, employment levels increased by 2.7%, labour force by 3.3%, causing unemployment rate to rise by 0.6 percentage points.
+Rest of NSW saw employment decline of 0.5% and unemployment rise by 0.4 percentage points during the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest Waratah - North Lambton's employment should increase by 7.1% over five years and 14.7% over ten years, based on industry-specific projections applied to local employment mix.

 Frequently Asked Questions - Employment